 The Stigma Associated with Obesity in India

-Treating obesity has always been surrounded by taboo and stigma majorly because it is still treated as a cosmetic procedure which is done to look toned and beautiful.
+Treating obesity has always been surrounded by taboo and stigma majorly because it is still treated as a cosmetic procedure that is done to look toned and beautiful.

 While you would be tempted to link the weight loss procedures with the actual obesity treatment, it is not the same.
 Although your weight might be due to water retention, muscle mass, bone weight and fat accumulation, obesity is linked only with the amount of fat in your body.